 A crumpled piece of paper is a familiar everyday object for most people, especially for anyone doing research.
 In addition to their role as graves for failed theories and ideas, the shape of crumpled papers and their networks of creases hold many mysteries.
 In our group we are mostly interested in the dynamics of the crumpling process; understanding how the shape of a crumpled sheet at any given time will determine its crumpled shape in the future.
-Apart from being fascinating in their own right, understanding the way a multitude of random creases interact and affect each other can help shed light on the behavior of many other disordered physical systems.

 For information: Omer Gottesman